nihaal-prasad/Binary-Bruteforce-Analyzer/README.md

                         Multiple commands can be separated by a semicolon.
   -hx, --x-axis-hex     Displays the x-axis in hexadecimal instead of denary.
   -hy, --y-axis-hex     Displays the y-axis in hexadecimal instead of denary.
+  -j, --jump            Instead of running all of the code that comes before
+                        the breakpoint, if this option is set, rip will immidiately be set to the start value as soon as the program opens.
+This will essentially jump over any code that comes before the first breakpoint, and it will make the program only execute the code between the starting and stopping breakpoints.
 ```